scomsjw/SD-PHP-Four/Assessment_Exercises.md

 # PHP, PDO and Databases

 ## Setting up
 This practical is about using PHP to work with a MySQL database.
 We will work with the films tables we created in the practical last week.
-If you don't have these handy you can import the *films.sql* file from https://github.com/CIT2318/mysql-foreign-keys-joins/blob/master/films-db.sql.

 ## Listing all items from the database
 In a text editor open list.php.